adkron/dirtyinformation.com/_posts/2013-6-15-exceptional-comments.md

 Well we've fixed the problem with a null pointer exception.
 At least now when we get the exception it will mention :user_not_found and we will be able to trace it to which thing.in.our.chain.is missing.
-Although we are still going to have that if that looks a lot like a begin...rescue.
+Although we are still going to have that 'if' and it looks suspiciously like a begin...rescue.

 ```ruby
   user = c.get_user(username)